New products and old? – How to balance profits

 This is a crucial point in a company’s growth and development and one that needs considerable thought, planning and research.

-Before embarking on new product introduction key questions need to be asked.
+Before embarking on new product introduction, key questions need to be asked.

 When these questions, and they are not exhaustive, are answered in full you will have a good idea of the direction you should be going with the new introduction.

-By having a variety of successful products available the customer will see the company as one that is innovative, responsive and a good partner.
+By having a variety of successful products available, the customer will see the company as one that is innovative, responsive and a good partner.
 In the long term this can only benefit you and the company.

-Remember any new introduction reflects on the company as a whole, it gives an indication of the competency of the management, the stability of the company and the future direction of the whole organisation.
+Remember any new introduction reflects on the company as a whole.
+It gives an indication of the competency of the management.
+The stability of the company and the future direction of the whole organisation.